hweidner/check-mk-goodies/README.md

 distinguish between security and other updates, so the check status is CRIT if there are pending updates, and OK otherwise.

-To safe bandwidth, the check accepts the cached APK packages until it is older than one hour.
+The check needs to update the package cache first.
+To safe bandwidth, it should be cached for e.g. 15 minutes.

-Although the Checkmk requires the Bash shell to be installed, this check works with the default Bourne shell, as this is the default on Alpine Linux.
+Note: to run the Checkmk agent under Alpine Linux, the Pakages `bash` and `procps` need to be installed.
+There is no pre-packaged Checkmk agent for Alpine available, but the script `check_mk_agent.linux` can be deployed e.g. unter `/usr/local/sbin` and executed over a SSH connection.

 ## reboot